L. Beatriz Arnillas, Chair IMS K-12 Institutional Executive Board and Director of IT - Education Technology, Houston Independent School District, TX

 In August 2015, Janell was named Director of Digital and Multimedia Learning for the Cobb County School District in Marietta, Georgia.
 An educator for over 22 years, Janell has worked as a 6-12 English Language Arts teacher in Florida and Georgia, spent over eight years as a middle school media specialist, and for the last three years, served as the Library Media Education Supervisor for Cobb.
 In her current role, she oversees Library Media, Learning Resources, Online Professional Learning, and the Digital Transformation Team.
 This work includes redesigning the content acquisition process to include more digital materials, launching the Learning Commons model in school libraries, and leading the transformation of teaching and learning into a digital environment.
 The challenges associated with this work inspire her vision for personalized learning and ignite her passion for authentic learning experiences

-Dr. Barbara Nesbitt, Director of Instructional Technology, Pickens County School District
+Dr. Barbara Nesbitt, Executive Director of Technology, Pickens County School District

 Dr. Barbara Nesbitt is an educator with 27 years of experience in public school education.
 Barbara has been a teacher, instructional coach, technology coach, independent consultant and district-level coordinator.
 Currently she is the Director of Instructional Technology for the School District of Pickens County in upstate South Carolina.
 She earned a B.S. degree in Early Childhood and Elementary Education at Liberty University in Lynchburg, Virginia, a Masters of Education degree in School Policy Studies at the University of Virginia, and a Ph.D. in educational leadership at Clemson University.
 Barbara’s passion is to help teachers learn to engage students in critical thinking skills through the use of engaging technologies.